 Start date: 2015

-Description: Dilmun’s CSA – community supported agriculture – was revived in the summer of 2015.
-CSA members were looking forward to their weekly shares of farm-fresh produce, and the occasional fruit and flowers, and the CSA grew quickly to capacity.
-The farm’s success in 2015 demonstrated that it is a good model for Dilmun to market its produce to the Cornell community.
-For the second year we now have both, a summer and a fall CSA program, to include students who are only in Ithaca during the school year.
-In 2016, the farm’s CSA had 13 members with full-sized shares and 32 members with half-sized shares, and lasted for 12 weeks.
-The fall CSA provided 46 members with vegetables for six weeks.
+Description: Dilmun’s CSA – community supported agriculture – was revived in the summer of 2015, as a way to supply the Cornell community with farm-fresh produce, grown by students, right here on campus.
+CSA members pay for their shares at the start of the growing season, and receive their weekly shares of sustainably grown produce and the occasional fruit and flowers throughout the season.
+The farm’s CSA success in past years demonstrated that it is a good model for Dilmun to market its produce to the Cornell community.
+We have a summer and a fall CSA program, to include students who are only in Ithaca during the school year.

 While the CSA is the farm’s main form of income, we strive to make the vegetables affordable and accessible to Cornell’s undergraduate students.
 Summer shares are being picked up at the farm, but during the fall shares are distributed on the Ag Quad on campus.
 We also offer a sliding scale, to make the CSA affordable for everyone.
 While the farm’s small size limits the number of people our produce can reach, we are dedicated to helping decrease food insecurity at Cornell, in particular among the student population.
 We also offer CSA memberships to a small number of volunteers who work at the farm in exchange for their share.
 The managers benefit greatly from the dedication of work-for-a-share volunteers and the opportunity to establish ongoing relationships with members of the Dilmun community.

-If you would like to receive information about Dilmun's CSA next season, please contact the managers.
+If you would like to get more information about Dilmun's CSA, please contact Erin.